EvanHofmeister/NIH-UMLS-RxNorm-Instructions/readme.md

 You should check whether the local_infile is disabled or enable.

-To do this first log into the MySql client
+To do this first log into the MySql client:
 ``` bash
 MySQL -h <IP ADDRESS MySql is running on> -u root
 ```

-Then run the below command to see the info on the `local_infile` variable
+Then run the below command to see the info on the `local_infile` variable:
 ``` bash
 mysql> show global variables like 'local_infile';
 ```

 ![local_infile_error](images/local_infile_error.png)

-If it says 'No' then run the below command to enable `local_infile`
+If it says 'No' then run the below command to enable `local_infile`:
 ``` bash
 mysql> set global local_infile=true;
 ```